 From a very different place, poly-style blasts of punk, free jazz, compositional formality and rock-us noise were served up by the 22-year-old members of Super Seaweed Sex Scandal, featuring the impressively free and flexible John Zorn protégé Nonoko Yoshida.

 Tyshawn Sorey, surely a drummer on the scene to be reckoned with, was here in 2007 with Steve Coleman and Five Elements with hip hopsters Opus Akoben.
-This year, Sorey was a driving force in Steve Lehmann’s commanding Octet—the complex rhythmic math of which is influenced by Coleman and his M-BASE creed—and the drummer later turned down the ferocity to led a subtle and probing trio with German-born saxist Ingrid Laubrock Canadian-born pianist Kris Davis.
+This year, Sorey was a driving force in Steve Lehmann’s commanding Octet-the complex rhythmic math of which is influenced by Coleman and his M-BASE creed-and the drummer later turned down the ferocity to led a subtle and probing trio with German-born saxist Ingrid Laubrock and Canadian-born pianist Kris Davis.
 Theirs was a wowingly sensitive encounter with mostly-free but sometimes creatively structured music of the moment, and one of the most memorable sets of the fest.

-Next up on that final day, Lindsay and Frith-- Moers festival alumni of old--brought the long weekend to an art-rocking finale, with Brazilian and prog-folking asides.
+Next up on that final day, Lindsay and Frith– Moers festival alumni of old–brought the long weekend to an art-rocking finale, with Brazilian and prog-folking asides.
 Jazz, as such, had left the building (aka tent) by then, but the diehards in the tent seemed to be, on the whole, saturated and mostly satisfied cultural customers.
 Another year, another challenging, art-affirming Moers festival.
 Let’s hope the pattern continues into the indefinite future.